miica37/Unreal-Meryl/docs/animations.rst

 Unreal Engine 5
 ---------------

 UE5 has a different workflow for retargeting.
-First an IK Rig needs to be created for the character but don't worry I have already setup and prepared the IK Rig which you can get at `this link <http://link>`_.
+First an IK Rig needs to be created for the character but don't worry I have already setup and prepared the IK Rig which is under :folder:`Meryl ➧ Meshes` (< IK_Meryl >)

 .. note::
 	Step by Step Video at Youtube: